 Removing particles from the air can help asthmatics, but what about adding water vapour to the indoor air?
 A humidifier is a device that adds water vapor to the air in order to control its humidity.
 They are often used for comfort, but they can also have some health benefits for people who suffer from asthma.
 Some people believe that humidifiers help with asthma symptoms, while others disagree.
 In this blog post I will discuss how humidifiers might be helpful in the treatment of asthma and why you should consider purchasing one if you have been diagnosed with this condition.

-As a whole both dry air increases airway resistance in asthmatics-it is best to aim for a relative humidity of 30-50%.
+As a whole dry air increases airway resistance in asthmatics-it is best to aim for a relative humidity of 30-50%.
 Optimal humidity also leads to less severe respiratory infections.

 Air temperature affects humidity markedly, the water carrying capacity of cold air is much lower than warm air.
 So humidity tends to be low in the winter and higher in the Summer.
 To complicate matters, temperature also affects the airways and can make them contract in asthmatics.
-So the 2 factors need separating out and the clinical studies do this by using air at the same temperature with different humidities and air at different temperatures with the same humidity.
+Consequently the 2 factors need separating out and the clinical studies do this by using air at the same temperature with different humidities and air at different temperatures with the same humidity.

 So let’s turn to how humidity affects the airways and how a certain range of humidity is best.